pantheon-systems/documentation/source/content/guides/migrate/guided/01-introduction.md

 reviewed: "2021-06-15"
 ---

 Welcome to Pantheon!
 We want to make it easy for you to move a site from another hosting provider to Pantheon.
-Simply use the following instructions, and you'll be good to go!
+Simply use the following instructions and you'll be good to go!

 <Partial file="drupal-9/guide-note.md" />